 Grilling corn in the husks adds a nice smokey to the corn from the husks burning while the heavy duty tinfoil version seems to be closer in flavor to boiled.
-Something about grilling corn really seems to bring out the best flavor possible in an ear of corn.
+Something about grilling corn really seems to bring out the best flavor possible.

 When summer hits I can not wait to grill corn on the cob.

 aka Sultan of Sizzle